The Unsigned Guide

 The Unsigned Guide is an online contacts directory and careers guide for the UK music industry.
 Founded in 2003, and first published as a printed directory, The Unsigned Guide became an online only resource in November 2011.
-It is produced specifically for emerging bands, artists, music managers, and the UK music industry and contains directory listings covering all aspects of the business from record labels, music publishers, PR companies, recording studios, managers to radio stations, venues, gig promoters, festivals and music distribution.
+It is produced for emerging bands, artists, music managers, and the UK music industry and contains directory listings covering all aspects of the business from record labels, music publishers, PR companies, recording studios, managers to radio stations, venues, gig promoters, festivals and music distribution.

-Listings contain a wide range of contact information containing a contact name, email address, website, social media links, postal address and telephone number.
-Every listing also includes a paragraph of relevant information about the company or organisation.

 Publishing details

 The Unsigned Guide is published by mcr:music.
 When a printed directory The Unsigned Guide was published and revised every 12–15 months.
 Now an online only directory the contact listings are constantly updated throughout the year.